nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 06 Basic File Attributes.markdown

     `ls -lR / > listing.txt`

-    Administrative privilege may be required to run the command as many system directories do not have read and execute permissions for non-administrative users, hence are inaccessible.
+    Administrative privilege may be required to run the command-line as many system directories do not have read and execute permissions for non-administrative users, and hence are inaccessible.
+The same could be achieved by executing the command-line as mentioned below:

+    `sudo ls -lR / > listing.txt`.

 ##